 The Masters prize money: How much will players earn at Augusta in 2025?

 Last year, Scottie Scheffler won $3.6m for winning the Masters as part of a record $20m prize purse.
-The total prize money for the 2025 edition is still to be confirmed and is usually announced later in the week, but last year’s breakdown was as follows with the $20m total purse offering an increase from $18m in 2023.
+The total prize money for the 2025 edition is still to be confirmed and is usually announced over the weekend, but last year’s breakdown was as follows with the $20m total purse offering an increase from $18m in 2023.

 Last year’s top-10 (via the PGA Tour)